CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/write-data/write-data-with-key-block.md

 ***

-### Write to a Data Storage Collection with a Key that Already Exists
+### Write to a Data Storage Collection with a Key that already exists

 This example will attempt to write [Data][Data Property] to a [Data Storage Collection] named `"users"` that is only accessible by flows that are scoped to the same [Tenant] and [System] specified by the [Collection Scope][Collection Scope Property].
 In this example `"users"` already exists and contains the following [Keys][Key Property] and [Data][Data Property]: